Each academic year at Oxford University is divided in to three terms:

 - Trinity term from April to June

 Most teaching and learning takes places in the eight weeks of each term known as ‘full term’.
 These weeks are numbered: 1st week, 2nd week, etc. (See dates of term.)
+You will normally receive details of your lectures, classes, tutorials and any other requirements at the start of each term.

 New students are known as ‘freshers’.
 There is a ‘freshers’ week’ immediately before the start of Michaelmas term to help new students settle in, so you will probably be required to arrive in Oxford at the beginning of October or end of September in your first year.
 The exact date you will need to arrive may vary slightly between colleges.